GuoBioinfoLab/TCellSI/README.md

 ```
 OtherScores <- CSS_Calculate‎(expr, reference = XXX, markers = XXX)
 ```
-#Forms of reference profile and markers look like:
-```
-#reference The self-constructed reference profile file should contain log2-transformed, TPM-normalized gene expression data from RNA-seq or scRNA-seq.
+#The self-constructed reference profile file should contain log2-transformed, TPM-normalized gene expression data from RNA-seq or scRNA-seq.
 The format should include gene symbols in the first column and different cell states in the subsequent columns.
 The file must be in .txt format and separated by tabs.
+Forms of reference profile and markers look like:
+```
+#reference
 #            cell_state1 cell_state2 cell_state3
 # DDX11L1     0.32323232 0.54567463   0.32456323
 # WASH7P      0.82670591 1.89565638   1.40492732